 How Does A Conjunction Agreement Work?

 A Conjunction Agreement essentially allows one agent to transfer their obligation to sell a property to another agent.
-So, instead of selling the property yourself like you originally planned, you allow another agent to do it for you.
+So, instead of selling the property yourself as originally planned, you authorise another agent to undertake the sale on your behalf.

 How Do You Enforce A Conjunction Agreement?